dsccommunity/ActiveDirectoryCSDsc/WikiSource/Home.md

 capabilities and known issues, and information to help plan a DSC based implementation of ActiveDirectoryCSDsc.

-Please leave comments, feature requests, and bug reports in then [issues section](https://github.com/PowerShell/ActiveDirectoryCSDsc/issues) for this module.
+Please leave comments, feature requests, and bug reports in the [issues section](https://github.com/PowerShell/ActiveDirectoryCSDsc/issues) for this module.

 ## Getting started